-2 Illing and Liu (2003) approach is quite different from earlier work in that they set up a survey in order to select appropriate indicators in the building of the FSI.
+2 The approach of Illing and Liu (2003) is quite different from earlier work in that they set up a survey in order to select appropriate indicators in the building of the FSI.
 The survey was conducted on Canadian policy-makers and economists, whose responses dictated which events have been the most stressful for Canadian markets.
 These indicators spanned the banking sector, foreign exchange market, debt markets and equity markets.

-various combinations of the conditions of its constituent parts ..."
-With this in mind, Van den End (2006) created a Financial Stability Conditional Index (FSCI) which is an extension of aggregate indexes such as the Monetary Conditions Index (MCI) and the Financial Conditions Index (FCI).
-Furthermore, regarding the FSCI, the index's lower bound indicates a stress situation.
+This concept of a synthetic financial stability index has also been endorsed by Fell and Schinasi (2005) who stated, "... financial stability can be seen as being consistent with various combinations of the conditions of its constituent parts ...".
+With this in mind, Van den End (2006) created a Financial Stability Conditional Index (FSCI) which is an extension of aggregate indices such as the Monetary Conditions Index (MCI) and the Financial Conditions Index (FCI).3 Furthermore, regarding the FSCI, the index's lower bound indicates a stress situation.
 The upper bound of the index, while defining a favourable situation regarding market price movements, could also signal an accumulation of financial imbalances.
 Hence, low values or high values of the FSCI reflect malfunctioning in the financial system.
-Hence, the continuum of values lying between these bounds signal stability conditions in the financial system.
+Hence, the continuum of values lying between these bounds signals stability conditions in the financial system.

-Albulescu (2009) developed an Aggregate Financial Stability Index (AFSI) for Romania over the period 1996 to 2008.
-The author selected 20 indicators that measured one of the following dimensions of the financial system: development of the banking sector; soundness; vulnerability and the world economic climate.4 Sub-indexes were also developed based on these dimensions and formed the constituents of the AFSI.
+Albulescu (2008) developed an Aggregate Financial Stability Index (AFSI) for Romania over the period 1996 to 2007.
+The author selected 20 indicators that measured one of the following dimensions of the financial system: development of the banking sector; soundness; vulnerability and the world economic climate.4 Sub-indices were also developed based on these dimensions and formed the constituents of the AFSI.
 In developing the aggregate financial stability index all indicators were normalized so that there values ranged from 0 to 1.
 A value of 0 was assigned to the worst value over the analyzed period while a value of 1 was assigned to the best value over the same period.
 This eliminates disparity in units of measurement and enables aggregation.
 The author also applied equal weightings to each indicator in constructing the index.
-Additionally, Albulescu (2009) examined the robustness of the index to different drivers of macroeconomic stability and utilized a stochastic simulation model to provide a forecast of the AFSI for the Romanian banking system.5
+Additionally, Albulescu (2008) examined the robustness of the index to different drivers of macroeconomic stability and utilized a stochastic simulation model to provide a forecast of the AFSI for the Romanian banking system.5

-3 These indexes were developed to gain insight into monetary policy transmissions.
+3 These indices were developed to gain insight into monetary policy transmissions.
 The MCI was developed to gain insight into monetary policy transmission by aggregating long-term interest rates and the effective exchange rate and are considered transmission channels.
 The FCI is an improvement on the MCI as it incorporates house prices and stock prices in the aggregate.

-4 Due to globalization and free trade external financial systems may impact the financial system under study.
-The variables Albulescu (2009) considered are "world growth rate", "world inflation rate" and an index (calculated by CESifo) that measures world economic climate.
+4 Due to globalization and free trade, external financial systems may impact the financial system under study.
+The variables Albulescu (2008) considered are "world growth rate", "world inflation rate" and an index (calculated by CESifo) that measures the world's economic climate.